linode/docs/docs/guides/applications/media-servers/live-streaming-with-livekit-and-obs/index.md

 [LiveKit](https://livekit.io/) is a scalable, open source WebRTC stack for streaming audio and video.
 LiveKit uses APIs accessible through server-side and front-end SDKs, supports multi-user functionality, and works with a range of streaming sources, including open source tools like [OBS Studio](https://obsproject.com/).

-This guide shows you how to use Docker Compose to install LiveKit on a Compute Instance, how to get started with a basic configuration, and includes the steps for installing OBS Studio locally and setting up an OBS stream with LiveKit.
+This guide shows you how to use Docker Compose to install LiveKit on a Compute Instance, get started with a basic configuration, install OBS Studio locally, and set up an OBS stream with LiveKit.

 ## Before You Begin